reverieinc/REVERIE-Android-SDK-V2.0_TUTORIAL/README.md

 # Reverie Android SDK API

-This project demonstrates using of Reverie Android SDK API in your application.
+This project demonstrates using of Reverie Android SDK in your application.

 Steps
 - Import this project to your Android Studio workspace.